Ranger tips: Onkaparinga River parks

-Get insider tips on the best places to visit and must do activities from Senior Ranger Steve Johnson.
+Get insider tips on the best places to visit and must do activities from District Ranger Steve Johnson.

 The national park boasts hikes along ridgetops and through the spectacular Onkaparinga Gorge, rock climbing with amazing gorge views, waterholes, shared trails for bike riding, and a campground for overnight stays.